The ability to understand and give legal consent to an action or arrangement.

 Agreement to an action or arrangement.
 See also: informed consent.

 The failure to obey a court order or an act which shows a disregard for the authority of the court or judge.
-A person in contempt may face imprisonment.
+A person in contempt may face a fine, or imprisonment, or both.

 To breach, neglect or refuse to comply with a particular requirement or condition.